dialpad/dialtone/apps/dialtone-documentation/docs/components/scrollbar.md

 Vue.use(DtScrollbarDirective);
 ```

-To add customized overlay scrollbars to a scrollable section, simply include the `v-dt-scrollbar` directive on the desired element.
+To add a custom overlay scrollbar to a scrollable region, apply the `v-dt-scrollbar` directive to the desired region.
 Add a `max-height` to the element if you want to set up a vertical scrollbar, or a `max-width` if you want to set up a horizontal scrollbar.

 ## Characteristics